Revised 05 June 2020 – For a legacy copy please email firstname.lastname@example.org

 Unless a participant in any rally or event specifically declines in writing, prior to the event.
 He or she hereby consents to grant the organisers full use of any images, blogs, testimonials, articles etc. both during the event and in the future.

 No participant or crew of any participating vessel shall bring Sail 2 Indonesia, it’s sponsors or associated Yacht Clubs into disrepute by any action, comment, blog, article, image or posting in any way, shape or form either during or after any event or rally.

 Where a deposit is taken for any special event outside the published program, it may be refunded in part or in full, at the organizers discretion, up to one month prior to the event at which stage all remaining monies become due and no refunds will be considered.
-Where additional costs are borne by participant, for example cost for transport etc for officials for out of port clearances, the participant is liable for these costs unless the organizers are notified of cancellation more than one month prior to the commencement of the rally.
+Where additional costs are borne by participant, for example cost for transport etc for officials for out of port clearances, visas, agents fees, etc. the participant is liable for these costs unless the organizers are notified of cancellation more than one month prior to the commencement of the rally.

 These conditions of entry may be superseded at any time by additional requirements stipulated by the Marine Transport Act. and/or the NZ Maritime Safety Authority.

-All APRLrallies are open to sailing monohulled and multihulled vessels motor launches mono and multi hulled with a minimum LOA of 30 ft (9 m).
-The maximum LOA of multihulls is 60 ft (18.29 m) and 70 ft (21.5m) for mono hulled yachts and launches.
+The Sail 2 Indonesia Rally is open to sailing monohulled and multihulled vessels motor launches mono and multi hulled with a minimum LOA of 30 ft (9 m).
+The maximum LOA of multihulls is 60 ft (18.29 m) and 80 ft (25.0m) for mono hulled yachts and launches.
 All measurements are based on the length on deck and do not include bowsprits, pulpits, self-steering gears or externally hung rudders.